 An ephemeral pool is a small natural water impoundment that usually dries up for part of the year.
-Some ephemeral pools meet the NH state definition2 of "vernal pool".
+Some ephemeral pools meet the NH State definition of "vernal pool".
 Four ephemeral pools (possibly vernal pools) were observed during field examinations, as noted on the Natural and Physical Features Map.
 These wetlands fill with water in late winter/early spring and usually dry by mid- to late-summer.
-Since the pools dry, fish can't form viable populations in them and certain insects that prey on young frogs and salamanders are less abundant or absent.
-In Rye, vernal pools are likely important breeding sites for wood frogs, spotted salamanders, and possibly blue-spotted salamanders and fairy shrimp.
+Since the pools desiccate, fish cannot form viable populations, while certain insects that prey on young frogs and salamanders are less abundant or absent.
+In the Town Forest, vernal pools are potential breeding sites for wood frogs, spotted salamanders, and possibly blue-spotted salamanders and fairy shrimp.

-Wetland habitat on the Rye Town Forest can be protected by excluding or limiting silvicultural management to less fragile areas and seasonally timing the harvest to avoid rutting of wetland soils.
-Rutting is of special concern with ephemeral pools; if ruts hold water, amphibians may deposit eggs in the ruts, but young amphibians are often unable to complete their development before the ruts dry.
-Additionally, rutting may cause a change in wetland drainage that alters pool depth or the length of time the pools hold water.
-Consequently, habitat quality may diminish.
-Skidder roads should be marked by a Forester to ensure that vernal pools are entirely avoided even during dry summer periods.
+Wetland habitat on the Rye Town Forest can be protected by excluding harvesting or equipment travel through wetlands or near vernal pools.
+Equipment ruts near vernal pools may cause amphibians to deposit eggs in the ruts, which often dry before the young are able to complete their development.
+Ground ruts may also cause changes in drainage, altering pool depth or the pool's hydroperiod.
+Equipment trails can be laid-out by a Forester to ensure that vernal pools are avoided even during dry summer periods.